The Alliance for Lifetime Income (ALI) recently shared three eye-opening facts.

 It’s hard enough for families to balance their current expenses with saving for retirement.
 It doesn’t make sense to add impediments that could push savers over the edge.
 Any proposal that would make it harder for savers to achieve financial security should be scrapped.

-Jill Kozeny serves as Executive Vice President, Public Affairs at the American Council of Life Insurers (ACLI).
-She leads communications, research, grassroots, partnerships, and thought leadership initiatives and programs to advance policies that build opportunities and expand access to family financial security through all stages of life.
+Jill Kozeny serves as Executive Vice President & Chief Advocacy Officer at the American Council of Life Insurers (ACLI).
+Kozeny is a member of the Executive Management Team and reports to the President and CEO.
+Kozeny leads ACLI Government Relations, Public Affairs, Research, and the work of the Chief Inclusion Officer to build opportunities and expand access to family financial certainty through all stages of life.